InesAmri/DLC2action/README.md

 conda activate DLC2Action
 python -m pip install .
 ```
+### Annotation Workflow Tutorial

+You can find step-by-step instructions and resources to help you navigate the annotation workflow effectively.
+Whether you're new to the process or seeking to refine your skills, these tutorials are designed to provide clear guidance and support.
+Explore the wealth of information available in our user guide and tutorials to make the most of your annotation workflow.

+Check out the tutorials and user guide here [dlc2action_annotation](https://github.com/amathislab/dlc2action_annotation)

 ## Features

-The functionality of DLC2Action includes:
+**The functionality of DLC2Action includes:**
- - compiling and updating project-specific configuration files,
+ - Setting labels and shortcuts
- - filling in configuration dictionaries automatically whenever possible,
+ - Annotating videos
- - saving training parameters and results,
+ - Saving training parameters and results
- - running predictions and hyperparameter searches,
+ - Running predictions and hyperparameter searches
- - creating active learning files,
+ - Creating active learning files
- - loading hyperparameter search results in experiments and dumping them into configuration files,
+ - Loading hyperparameter search results in experiments and dumping them into configuration files
- - comparing new experiment parameters with the project history and loading pre-computed features (to save time) and previously
+ - Comparing new experiment parameters with the project history and loading pre-computed features (to save time) and previously
-   created splits (to enforce consistency) when there is a match,
+   created splits (to enforce consistency) when there is a match
- - filtering and displaying training, prediction and hyperparameter search history,
+ - Filtering and displaying training, prediction and hyperparameter search history
- - plotting training curve comparisons
+ - Plotting training curve comparisons

-and more.
+ - Filling in configuration dictionaries automatically
+ - Compiling and updating project-specific configuration files

 ## A quick example